-There are things we are never prepared to face: the choice of whether or not to pull the plug on patients who lie in a coma on a hospital bed is probably among the worst.
+There are things we are never prepared to face: the choice of whether or not to pull the plug on patients lying in a coma on a hospital bed is probably among the worst.

-A decision made difficult by the fact that there is no test to prove whether or not there is still an active consciousness, beyond the traces.
-And for doctors it is very difficult to predict who will wake up between patients in a coma and who will not.
+A decision made difficult by the fact that there is no test to prove that there is or is not an active consciousness, beyond the tracks.
+And it is very difficult for doctors to predict who will have an awakening between coma patients and who will not.

 Today, a research team from Columbia University Irving Medical Center has discovered how an instrument already available in almost all hospitals also has the ability to detect signals of "hidden consciousness" in patients in coma.
 These slight signs of activity show that the person is conscious, listening to us, even if physically unable to show it.